-The study confirms that the people involved in the management of the Grants at the national and programme level are aware of the existence of the MCS, even if they do not use the MCS description in their everyday work.
+The evaluation confirms that the people involved in the management of the Grants at the national and programme level are aware of the existence of the MCS, even if they do not use the MCS description in their everyday work.
 The MCS requirements are transferred to their daily work through detailed manuals and procedures, which they follow when managing Grants at country level or managing programmes.
 In some countries, the MCS is transposed into legislation and becomes part of national framework.

-Interviewees for this study clearly confirmed that management of the Grants is carried out in a dual environment.
+Interviewees confirmed that management of the Grants is carried out in a dual environment.
 This consists of national rules, such as procurement law or requirements related to public financial reporting, which are based on national legislation and ministerial manuals.
 It also consists of the Grants requirements based on the Regulations.
-The situation varies across Beneficiary States, as in some of them the rules of the Grants MCS are transferred directly to the national legislation (Greece, Latvia), whereas in others these two systems exist in parallel.
-Nevertheless, the rules of both must be followed in the implementation of the Grants, so the staff in the NFPs or POs clearly know them.
-The Grants MCS are particularly relevant for checking deadlines, reporting requirements (programme or country reporting, financial reporting, reporting irregularities), preparation of forecasts or processing reports in GRACE.
-The interviewees also confirmed that many members of staff of the NFPs, AAs, Cas, IAs and POs are also involved in the preparations on MCS descriptions at country or programme level.
+The situation varies across Beneficiary States.
+In Greece, the rules of the Grants MCS are transferred directly to the national legislation.
+In some other countries, two systems exist in parallel.
+In Latvia, obligations which are part of the MCS, and which are based on the Regulations, are included in the national Regulations of the Cabinet of Ministers.
+9Nevertheless, the rules of both must be followed in the implementation of the Grants, so the staff in the NFPs or POs clearly know them.
+The Grants MCS are particularly relevant for checking deadlines, reporting requirements (programme or country reporting, financial reporting, and reporting irregularities), preparation of forecasts or processing reports in GRACE.
+The interviewees also confirmed that many members of staff of the NFPs, AAs, CAs, IAs and POs are also involved in the preparations on MCS descriptions at country or programme level.
 In some POs, the whole programme teams were involved.
 So, they naturally are well aware of the existence of the MSC.
 There is also an example of staff in ministries (in Latvia) having to sign certain documents to confirm that they are familiar with them.

 This does not mean, however, that the MCS descriptions, as standalone documents, are frequently used in everyday work.
-The study suggests that these documents are rather prepared because they are required, not because they are perceived to be needed, in particular at programme level.
+The evaluation found that these documents are prepared because they are required, not because they are perceived to be needed, in particular at programme level.
 Some POs or NFPs confirmed that they are mainly used by new team members to familiarise themselves with the MCS.
 Other staff members may use them for instance to verify deadlines.
 In everyday work, stakeholders would rather use more detailed manuals of procedures, which are developed in compliance (or even on the basis) of MCS descriptions.